-Planet Aid’s focus of support in Angola is on the educational sector, supporting needed programs in vocational training as well as a network of primary school teacher training colleges.
+Planet Aid’s focus of support in Angola is on the educational sector, supporting needed programs in vocational training as well as a network of primary school teacher-training colleges.

-In 1995, ADPP entered into an agreement with the Angolan Ministry of Education to establish a nationwide primary school teacher-training program.
-The agreement set forth plans for constructing 18 colleges to provide pre-service training for teachers, specifically reaching out to rural and peri-urban areas where the need for qualified teachers is very great.
-ADPP established the first 12 colleges, which together graduate approximately 2,500 new qualified teachers per year.
+In 1995, ADPP Angola entered into an agreement with the Angolan Ministry of Education to establish a nationwide primary school teacher-training program.
+The agreement set forth plans for constructing 18 colleges to provide pre-service training for teachers, specifically reaching out to rural and peri-urban areas where the need for qualified teachers is great.
+ADPP Angola established the first 12 colleges, which together graduate approximately 2,500 new qualified teachers per year.